Director: Kinji Fukasaku

 Battle Royale, a Japanese dystopian thriller, is a film in which violence is made into a spectator sport.
 More specifically, it is about children on children violence as a result of government legislation.

-In the nineteen years since its release, the film has gained cult status globally and has been met with critical acclaim.
-Despite this, it was met with great controversy and did not have a cinematic release in the United States or Canada until eleven years after its release.
+In the two decades since its release, the film has gained cult status globally and has been met with critical acclaim.
+Despite this, it was met with great controversy and did not have a cinematic release in the United States or Canada until eleven years after its initial release.

 Based on the novel of the same name by Koushun Takami, Battle Royale is set following major economic decline and mass unemployment.
 It’s a satirical, yet bloody and horrible, portrayal of the Japanese government’s fear of and reaction to their malcontent youth.
 In an effort to restore discipline and cooperation in their young, the ‘BR Act’ is passed; each year, a class of school children is chosen at random.
 They are sent to an uninhabited island for three days where they are told to kill each other until there is one winner.
 This is an act of capital punishment on young people for their crimes of disobedience.